-Top-down urban planning interventions bound planning mechanisms emerging from the new political context, the universal and regime-based forces and trends, society-specific and culturally unique features of the context and the applicability of experiences and tools in the local system (?).
-Participatory, transparent mechanisms and public interest aims have been already defined in regulatory and strategic documents in Serbia (?).
-However, the particular practice and patterns show that institutional and organizational frameworks at play are rather the clients of developers and private actors (?).
+Top-down urban planning interventions bound the planning mechanisms emerging from the new political context, the universal and regime-based forces and trends, society-specific and culturally unique features of the context and the applicability of experiences and tools in the local system (?).
+Participatory, transparent mechanisms and public interest aims have already been defined in the regulatory and strategic documents in Serbia (?).
+However, the particular practice and patterns show that institutional and organisational frameworks at play are rather the clients of developers and private actors (?).
 In this manner, certain individuals in institutions, while they can be the executors of such interest, also can contribute to promoting and supporting participatory and transparent processes.
 For example, at some point, the municipal authorities officially supported the civil and international initiatives to extend the urban life of Belgrade down to its riverbanks and to reactivate Savamala spaces (?).
 10

-On the contrary, small-scale cultural and civic initiatives that were popping around Savamala from 2008 onward signified as the actual congregators of social potential.
-This conglomerate of artistic practices, crowdsourcing activities, creative industries, urban manufactories, and cooperative economies was growing gradually infusing the sparks of new urban life in Savamala.
-Conversely, these activities also aimed at returning Savamala its old pre-socialist fame through the attempts to revive old arts and crafts still present but almost disappearing in Savamala.
+On the other hand, the small-scale cultural and civic initiatives that were popping up around Savamala from 2008 onward signified as the actual congregators of social potential.
+This conglomerate of artistic practices, crowdsourcing activities, creative industries, urban manufactories, and cooperative economies was growing, gradually infusing the sparks of new urban life in Savamala.
+Conversely, these activities also aimed at returning Savamala to its former pre-socialist fame through the attempts to revive old arts and crafts still present but almost disappearing in Savamala.

-The first driver of such trend was Urban Incubator Belgrade (UIB) with 2 projects focusing on recognizable cultural identity of Savamala and its richness of tradition and crafts. ”Savamala Design Studio” aimed to produce a manual of local knowledge, practices and cultural values through participatory action research (?).
+The first driver of this trend was Urban Incubator Belgrade (UIB) with two projects focusing on the recognizable cultural identity of Savamala and its richness of tradition and crafts. ”Savamala Design Studio” aimed to produce a manual of local knowledge, practices and cultural values through participatory action research (?).
 The idea was to work with residents and other urban actors, learn from them and map their everyday practices (i.e. preserving food, recycling waste, barter economy, illegal building construction) (ibid.).

 Similary, ”Micro factories” was another participatory activity targeting collecting local materials (usually from abandoned apartments or other places) and working on the design of products that reflects firstly what they had found in Savamala and secondly its tradition of small craft workshops (i.e. carpentry) (ibid.).
-These new small production facilities are intended to be microeconomic structures establishing the relationship between urban space and industrial production and boosting local pride and identity of once prestigious trade
+These new small production facilities are intended to be microeconomic structures establishing the relationship between urban space and industrial production and boosting the local pride and identity of a once prestigious trade

 10For example, Nemanja Petrovic, the Assistent Mayor of the Municipality ”Savski venac” and Nina Mitranic, the chief architect of the Municipal building inspection (?).
 Their positive role was also emphasized by the civil sector informants (Interview X, Y).–